Women in Tech 2021: A Big Survey about Gender Inequality in the IT Field

 🇺🇦 Daryna, Data Analyst at a US project, with Mobilunity since 2020: “I made a decision, engaged myself in studying the topic myself and changed the job.”

-How would you describe the situation of gender equality in the tech industry in your country?
+Describe the gender equality in the tech industry in your country?

 😥 Irina, Software Engineer: “The same problems as in other industries.
 The third or fourth question in the interview is a personal question about “when to give birth” and “married”.
 The situation is better in big cities than in smaller towns.
 I think there is a bias in the selection of candidates at the stage before the interview.”